cogent3/cogent3/doc/app/app_cookbook/sample-min-len.rst

     tmpdir = TemporaryDirectory(dir=".")
     path_to_dir = tmpdir.name

-``min_length`` is a useful app to use in data processing pipelines where downstream analysis requires sequences exceed a given length.
+``min_length`` is a useful app to use in data processing pipelines where downstream analysis requires sequences that exceed a given length.

-In the following example, we compose a process that loads alignments, removes sequences less than 300 nucleotides in length, before writing them to a data store.
+In the following example, we compose a process that loads alignments and removes sequences less than 300 nucleotides in length, before writing them to a data store.
 We apply this process to a data store of the fasta files in the data directory.
-We restrict this data store to two members as a minumum example.
+We restrict this data store to two members as a minimum example.

 .. jupyter-execute::
     :raises: